Personal Finance Strategy

 Enter your loan rate, tenure, and surplus amount in our calculators to find your optimal SIP/prepayment split.

 Disclaimer: Loan calculations use reducing-balance EMI formula at stated interest rates.
 SIP corpus projections use standard SIP FV formula at 12% CAGR (Nifty 50 historical average; not a forecast).
 Post-LTCG SIP return of 11.2% assumes 12.5% LTCG rate on gains above ₹1.25L/year (Finance Act 2024, Union Budget 2026).
 Section 24b and new/old regime analysis per Income Tax Act 1961, FY 2025-26 provisions.
-Snowball strategy calculations assume loan closed at Year 14 with ₹10,000 surplus (₹4,000 prepayment) and all freed EMI invested at 12%.
+Snowball strategy calculations are illustrative; actual loan closure timeline depends on prepayment amount and bank policy.
 All figures are illustrative.
 Actual interest savings and SIP returns will vary.
 This is not financial advice.
 Consult a SEBI-registered investment advisor for personalised guidance.